ABOUT JAMES BARNOR

 In the late 1960s, he was recruited by Agfa-Gevaert and returned to Ghana to set up the country’s first colour laboratory.
 He stayed there for the next twenty years, working in his new Studio X23 as a freelance photographer and for state agencies in Accra.

 Today, Barnor lives in the United Kingdom and devotes most of his time to his work, in a spirit of transmission.
-Barnor’s work has in recent years inspired a new generation of artists and given rise to numerous exhibitions and publications, including an important retrospective, James Barnor: Accra/London.
-This touring exhibition, curated by Hans Ulrich-Obrist, Lizzie Carey-Thomas and Awa Konaté, was presented at the Serpentine North Gallery in 2021.
-It is currently on view at MASI Lugano (CH), and is set to travel to the Detroit Institute of Arts (USA) in 2023.
-A new exhibition, James Barnor, Stories: Pictures from the Archives (1947-1987), opened at LUMA Arles in July 2022 as part of the international photography festival Les Rencontres d’Arles.
+Barnor’s work has in recent years inspired a new generation of artists and given rise to numerous exhibitions and publications, including a touring retrospective curated by Hans Ulrich Obrist, shown at the Serpentine in London in 2021, MASI Lugano, Switzerland, in 2022 and the Detroit Institute of Art, MI, USA in 2023.
+James Barnor: Stories, Pictures from the Archive (1947-1987), curated by Matthieu Humery, opened at LUMA Arles, France in 2022, and was marked by the launch of the James Barnor Prize, dedicated to African photographers.
+In October 2023, James Barnor, Studio of Life opened at FOMU Antwerp, in Belgium.

 SOLO SHOWS